jwben1/fm-four-card-feature-section/README.md

 - Mobile-first workflow

 ### What I learned
+- Header tag is for repeating content across a site, not page specific content.
+- It's better for performance to link fonts in the HTML head

-Reinforced my understanding of grid and how I can achieve complex designs with grid rows and columns
+- Reinforced my understanding of grid and how I can achieve complex designs with grid rows and columns

 ### Continued development